arsantiagolopez/flavors/README.md

 - Magic link & Social authentication (Google, Facebook)
 - Register as a seller to create your seller account and start selling food.
 - Activate & deactivate your store's open status, and accept/decline incoming orders.
+- Set a weekly schedule with your store's open and close hours.
 - Sort & filter plates by multiple filters like sellers, popularity, price, dietary preferences, nationality and more...
 - Securely share your address with your customers/sellers by approximating your location.
 - Update your profile info including your display picture, name, username and address.